Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 Components are logical building blocks that make up Minecraft-entities.
 All components are written by Mojang, and provided to us for use.
 Components can do all sorts of things, like set the size of an entity, or give it the ability to swim.
 The [full list of components can be found here](https://bedrock.dev/docs/stable/Entities).

-It is *impossible* to create your own components.
+It is _impossible_ to create your own components.
 The entire list of components is hard-coded and provided by Microsoft.

 When you want to add behavior to your entity, you do so by adding `components` into the `components` object of `minecraft:entity`.
 For example, if we want to give the entity the ability to climb, we can do so by adding this component: `"minecraft:can_climb": {}`.

 All components are formatted like `"minecraft:<name>": { <setting> }`.
 Every component takes different kinds of settings.

 Here is an example of a few components, inside an entity:

-{% include filepath.html path="BP/entities/example.json" local_path="minecraft:entity"%}
+<FilePath>BP/entities/example.json#minecraft:entity</FilePath>

 ```json
 "components": {
     "minecraft:type_family": {